List of Battlestar Galactica video games: Battlestar Galactica Deadlock (2017)

 With the release of the Sin and Sacrifice DLC on March 19, 2019, the creators of Battlestar Galactica Deadlock have announced the end of "Season 1" of the game series and a new DLC titled Battlestar Galactica Deadlock: Resurrection which starts season 2, was released on August 29, 2019.

+Battlestar Galactica Pinball (2024)

+Zen Studios released a Battlestar Galactica table for Pinball FX on May 16, 2024 as part of the Universal Pinball: TV Classics pack.

+Battlestar Galactica: Scattered Hopes (upcoming)

+Battlestar Galactica: Scattered Hopes is an upcoming real time strategy game developed by Alt Shift.
+The player is put in control of a stranded Colonial gunstar ship the mission to rejoin the main human fleet.

+The game is scheduled for release on PC Q1 2026.

 Fan-made games

 BSG: Beyond the Red Line

 A fan made total conversion for FreeSpace 2 known as Beyond the Red Line had a demo version released on March 31, 2007.
 A dogfight space combat simulator, the Beyond the Red Line demo allows players to play a tutorial, two missions and multiplayer.
 Although it's not an official licensed product, it has been featured in multiple publications.
 It has also been updated to allow third-party campaigns, of which there are currently two.